Symmetry-driven Phononic Metamaterials: Breaking non-spatial symmetries

-The corresponding eigenvalues of $H_0$ are $\omega_0 \pm \sqrt{\kappa^2-\gamma^2}$ and the eigenvectors are proportional to $[i \gamma \pm \sqrt{\kappa^2-\gamma^2}, \kappa]^T$.
+The corresponding eigenvalues of $H$ are $\omega_0 \pm \sqrt{\kappa^2-\gamma^2}$ and the eigenvectors are proportional to $[i \gamma \pm \sqrt{\kappa^2-\gamma^2}, \kappa]^T$.
 In the weak coupling limit where $\kappa$ is small, the system supports two distinct modes, with complex conjugate eigenvalues, close to the ones of the individual resonators.
 One mode is mostly localized in the gain resonator, and it grows in time, while the other decays in time at the same rate, as it mostly resides in the lossy resonator.
 An interesting phenomenon happens in the opposite regime of strong coupling, where $\kappa > \gamma$.
 When the energy has time to circulate back and forth between the resonators before decay or gain happens, gain and loss effectively compensate each other, and the eigenvalues of the system (although described by a non-Hermitian matrix), are purely real, i.e., the modes do not grow or decay in time.
-This demonstrates the possibility of engineering non-Hermiticity and symmetries in a useful way, and the opportunities provided by $\mathcal{PT}$-symmetry in the design of resonant phononic systems\cite{zhu2014p,christensen2016parity,fleury2016parity}.
-Working with non-Hermitian systems has other advantages: the eigenvectors of non-Hermitian matrices no longer necessarily form a complete basis, and are no longer orthogonal.
-Extreme cases occur where two eigenvectors become colinear, and share the same eigenvalue.
-Such a condition is known as an exceptional point\cite{shi2016accessing,ding2016emergence,ding2018experimental,tang2020exceptional,tang2021direct,tang2023realization}, and the associated eigenvector acts as a single attractor to which any initial condition of the system converges to.
-This is indeed what happens when $\kappa = \gamma$ in Eq.~\eqref{eq:coupledosc}, for which $H_0$ is not diagonalizable any longer.
-The coalescence of the modes associated with the exceptional point has been evidenced in a two-level system consisting of two tightly-coupled acoustic cavities with controllable asymmetric dissipation\cite{ding2016emergence} (Fig.\, \ref{fig:EnergyCons}a).
-Moreover, the form and topology of the Riemann sheets formed by the eigensurfaces around an exceptional point has sparked various studies, such as the effect of dynamic encircling of EPs\cite{tang2020exceptional,elbaz2022jphysd} to control the mode transmission, leading to optimized sound absorption\cite{achilleos2017non}, or the use of exceptional points for sensing\cite{shmuel2020prapplied,Wiersig2020}.
+This demonstrates the possibility of engineering non-Hermiticity and symmetries in a useful way, and the opportunities provided by $PT$-symmetry in the design of resonant phononic systems\cite{zhu2014p,christensen2016parity,fleury2016parity}.